 Send Notification To

 Add any number of notifications.
 Remember, each method is independent of each other and needs to be associated with any alerts that you want that method to be used for.
-The email address of the user who signed up for the account is included with all default alerts.
-However, if you were to add other notification methods to your profile, you would still need to add these to each appropriate alert.
-For example, if you add SMS to your notification, you need to add this method to any alerts from which you want to receive SMS notifications.
+The email of the user that signed up for the account is included with all default alerts.
+However, if you were to add other notification methods to your profile, you would still need to add these to each of the appropriate alerts.
+For example, if you add SMS to your notification, you need to add this method to any alerts for which you want to receive SMS notifications.
 You can also create Custom Notification Profiles, which can include any of the mechanisms listed below.

 To edit a User Profile: http://app.copperegg.com#issues/profiles

 To Add a new Custom Profile: http://app.copperegg.com#issues/profiles/newProfile

 - SMS: Include a + prefix for numbers outside of the US and Canada.

 - Twitter DM: Twitter handles to Direct Message, (recipients must follow @coppereggalerts).

 - PagerDuty Integration: Use service API key.
 Requires an active PagerDuty account.